-- 1 To open the Preferences window: - On a Windows computer, click Edit > Preferences. - On a Mac OS computer, click Command WorkStation > Preferences. - 2 Under General, specify any of these general setting preferences: - Updates Click Check now to open the Fiery Software Manager to check for a more recent version of Command WorkStation software and the Fiery workflow applications online. - Reset settings Click Reset to restore application settings to their original defaults for the following items in the Command WorkStation application: - Reset all "Don't show again" notifications. - Remove filtered views or searches.
+- 1 To open the Preferences window: - On a Windows computer, click Edit > Preferences. - On a Mac OS computer, click Command WorkStation > Preferences. - 2 Under General, specify any of these general setting preferences: - Updates Click Check now to open the Fiery Software Manager to check for a more recent version of Command WorkStation software and the Fiery workflow applications online. - Reset settings Click Reset to restore application settings to their original defaults.